Blessed Are The Merciful

 We can’t do what pleases God while being a sinner and, once we are redeemed, we do good as we are made more in the likeness of Christ.

-First, I want to dispel with the notion that this passage supports working to earn mercy in order to receive mercy from God.
-We can’t do what pleases God wall being a sinner and, once we are redeemed, we do good as we are made more in the likeness of Christ.
+First, I want to dispel with the notion that this passage supports working to earn mercy from God.
+We can’t do what pleases God while being a sinner and, once we are redeemed, we do good as we are made more in the likeness of Christ.

 A cross-reference that is helpful here is Luke 6:36, “be merciful just as your father is merciful.”
 Jesus certainly showed mercy such as in Luke 18:35-43 where he healed a blind man after he cried out for mercy “Jesus, Son of David, have mercy on me.”
 That verse is the basis for the liturgical prayer called the Kyrie Eleison as well as the Jesus Prayer that many Christians pray around the world (Jesus, Son of God, have mercy on me, a sinner).